WAOW: WYOW

-WYOW (channel 34) in Eagle River operated as a semi-satellite of WAOW serving Rhinelander.
+WYOW (channel 34) in Eagle River formerly operated as a semi-satellite of WAOW serving Rhinelander.
 As such, it simulcast all network and syndicated programming as provided through its parent, but aired separate legal identifications and local commercial inserts.
 However, this slightly different feed was seen exclusively over the air as only WAOW had been offered on cable and satellite providers in the market.
 Although WYOW maintained an advertising sales office on West Pine Street/WIS 17/WIS 70 in Eagle River and transmitter facilities in unincorporated Oneida County (between Sugar Camp and Three Lakes), master control and most internal operations were based at WAOW's studios.
 WYOW was identified on-air as "Northwoods 34" based on north-central Wisconsin's namesake as a popular vacation and retirement destination in the Upper Midwestern United States.
 It also serves the western portion of Michigan's Upper Peninsula although the off-air signal reach is limited to areas around Iron River and Watersmeet.

-WYOW's first broadcast to viewers in Northern Wisconsin and the Western Upper Peninsula of Michigan was on January 4, 1997 under the ownership of Northwoods Educational Television.
+WYOW's first broadcast to viewers in Northern Wisconsin and the Western Upper Peninsula of Michigan was on January 4, 1997, under the ownership of Northwoods Educational Television.
 Shockley operated the station through a local marketing agreement (LMA) until Shockley successfully purchased it outright in December 1998.

 WYOW did not maintain any news-related personnel at its Eagle River office.
 However, there was a specific section on WAOW's website featuring "Northwoods 34" branded headlines as provided through WAOW's regional coverage.

 As of August 2021, the station is owned by Gray Television and rebroadcasts WSAW-TV.